-Hopefully, you are headed to the cenote as soon has you finish with the ATVs.
-You will be dirty after off roading and will want to wash off.
+Hopefully, you are headed to the cenote as soon as you finish with the ATVs.
+You will be dirty after off-roading and will want to wash off.
 Selvatica has several cenotes, so you may or may not end up at the same one we went to.
 The one we visited had just opened.
-I’m so glad it did, because it’s stunning.
+I’m so glad it did because it’s stunning.
 There was a slide there, but it wasn’t turned on.
 I don’t know if in the future it will be up and running, or if it’s something left over from when it was home to a gum extraction facility.
 This area has been used by ancient Mayans, explorers, and adventurers.

 What You Need to Know